Mt Fuji West Of Tokyo, Japan Travel Guide

 Cold temperatures.
 Some outdoor activities may have limitations or close.
 Mount Fuji climbing season is closed.

 Climb Mount Fuji: Early July to early September for the official season.
-Cherry Blossoms (Sakura): Late March to mid-April for lower elevations, the End of april to early May for Fuji Five Lakes.
-Autumn Leaves (Koyo): Late October to mid-November for peak viewing.
+The Blooming of cherry trees (Sakura): Late March to mid-April for lower elevations, the End of april to early May for Fuji Five Lakes.
+Autumn Leaves (Koyo): The End of october to mid-November for peak viewing.
 Onsen (Hot Springs): Year-round, especially inviting when it's cooler months.
 Clear Fuji Views: Autumn and winter present the highest probability for unobstructed views.

 Flexible days are a travel asset, especially for Fuji views.
 Clouds move quickly and can obscure the mountain in short order.
-Checking local forecasts close to your visit date can optimize your viewing opportunities.
+Checking local forecasts near your visit date can optimize your viewing opportunities.

 Early July - Early September (official season).